Collapsibility and homological properties of $\mathfrak{I}$-contractible transformations

 The algorithm \texttt{contractible.reduction} returns a maximally reduced graph with respect to deleting vertices.
 Reducing the graph $I(G;S)$, however, by using a contractible deleting edge is also possible as shown in Figure \ref{contractible-edge}.

-For the graph in Figure \ref{contractible-edge}, we have $I(G;S) = G$, i.e. $S=\emptyset$.
+For the graph in Figure \ref{contractible-edge}, we have $I(G;S) = G$, i.e., $S=\emptyset$.
 The edge $\{v_1, v_2\}$, however, can be deleted by the contractible transformation (\emph{I3}), even when it is not possible to delete any vertex of $G$ through a contractible transformation.

-\begin{rmk} \normalfont The families $\II_s$ and $\CC$ are infinite; however, subfamilies can be calculated to make the comparison.
-In the repository \cite{EGC} are the \texttt{C/C++} codes to calculate one subfamily limited to eight vertices, also the adjacent matrix including some geometrical representations.
-To compare these subfamilies, we need to calculate also.
-The algorithm to obtain the subfamily $\CC$ is by simple inspection; however, the code is provided too. \end{rmk}
+\begin{remark} Families $\II_S$ and $\CC$ are infinite, but subfamilies can be calculated to make the comparison.
+In repository \cite{EGC} are the \texttt{C/C++} codes to calculate one subfamily limited to nine vertices and the adjacent matrix, including some geometrical representations.
+The algorithm to obtain the subfamily $\CC$ is by simple inspection; however, the code is provided too. \end{remark}